-The undersigned members of the Rhode Island Business Coalition have concerns relative to the passage of H.6209 which would place restrictions on insurer cost containment initiatives.
+The undersigned members of the Rhode Island Business Coalition have concerns relative to the passage of the above-mentioned health care bills that would enact additional health insurance mandates and restrictions on insurer cost containment initiatives.

-For the past several years, the Coalition has expressed concerns on bills such as these due to the potential to increase health insurance costs on Rhode Island businesses.
+For the past several years, the Coalition has expressed concerns on bills such as these because they increase the number of new health insurance mandated benefits and costs to Rhode Island's health system.
 These costs are disproportionately borne by small employers, their employees as well as Rhode Islanders who purchase coverage through the individual market, who are often least able to afford the premium increases.
 The reason for this is larger employers who self-insure their health benefit plans are not subject to state health insurance mandates.